 At its simplest, you need to make more profit from your advertising than it costs you.

-But the link between advertising and profit is not so simple.
+But the link between advertising and profit isn’t obvious.

 Activation advertising drives short-term sales.
 Sales are important.
 But, it also has an impact on profitability, brand image and potentially trains customers to expect discounts.
 None of those are good things.

 Brand-building advertising supports a wider awareness of your brand, builds trust and creates stronger, emotional connections with customers.
-These will eventually result in better sales, but won’t necessarily help you hit short term sales targets.
+These will eventually result in better sales.
+But they won’t necessarily help you hit short-term sales targets.